 Sorry, the deadline to join the Morgantown Solar Co-op has passed.
-Nearly 100 people signed up to go solar.
-Click here if you would like to be notified when a new co-op forms in the area.
+Nearly 100 people signed up for the co-op since it closed last year.
+Join the WV SUN newsletter to learn of new co-ops as they launch across the state.

 How does the solar co-op work?